zuozhenggh/learning-library/data-management-library/security/baseline/nne/nne.md

 ﻿# Oracle Native Network Encryption

 ## Introduction
-This workshop introduces the functionality of Native Network Encryption.<br>
+This workshop introduces the functionality of Native Network Encryption.

 It gives the user an opportunity to learn how to configure this feature to encrypt and secure its data in-motion.

 - *Version tested in this lab:* Oracle DB 19.8